KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

 No styles repeated, no heavy selector, only one class assigned in the markup.
 Pretty neat.
 However, even if there is no repeated styles in the final CSS, there are repeated lines in the Sass stylesheet.
 They are repeated because the `$color` variable changes in the scope.
-Isn't this the perfect usecase for a mixin?
+Isn’t this the perfect usecase for a mixin?

 ```scss
 @mixin message($color) {